 When I look back over all the classes and seminars I have sat through in the past years, I cannot help to think that most of my learning occurred in my first year OUT of school.
 This is where I learned the things that do and do not work in our industry.
 This is where I learned how to act when things do not go according to a nice little schedule printed up in January.
 I have been able to grow so much because of the respect we have for our co-workers and how that translates into good teamwork.

 I believe that the parenting comparison is mutually beneficial.
-I think that many days go by when management learns more from us that we may from them.
+I think that many days go by when management learns more from us than we may from them.
 Just as children grow and become more independent, they must also learn what they can trust us to do and what is necessary to promote the most growth among the assistants.
-While the bulk of their work is planning and coordinating day to day, I am certain they learn new tricks and ways to approach certain things from time to time also.
+While the bulk of their work is planning and coordinating day-to-day, I am certain they learn new tricks and ways to approach certain things from time to time also.

 This should be a good reminder to all Superintendents, remember that someone is always trying to learn from you by watching what you do and say, and how you handle situations.
 The people in positions below you are like a sponge, ready to soak up any and all information that you can give out.
 Think back to when you were younger and first started in the industry.
 It is likely that you decided at some point that you either wanted to someday run an operation like your boss, or you may have said, “I’ll never do it that way.”
 There isn’t any single correct way of doing things, it depends on need.
 But just remember that you are shaping many people’s views on things in the industry.
 Help them gain the tools to someday be successful and look back on their days at your course fondly.